St. Patrick's Day Pre-Writing activity

 How to Use This Activity

-You can use these pre-writing sheets in many ways, taking into consideration the different levels of development of your preschoolers’ skills.
+You can use these pre-writing sheets in many ways, considering the different levels of development of your preschoolers’ skills.
 Some of the activities you can do with these St. Patrick’s Day Pre-Writing mats are:

 Finger Tracing